Film... (TV programme): Claudia Winkleman (2010–2016)

+Claudia Winkleman in 2008.
+She took over as host of Film 2010 in a revamped format.

 In October 2010, Claudia Winkleman took over as host of Film 2010 in a revamped format.
 This saw the adoption of a live studio format and the introduction of a co-presenter, film journalist Danny Leigh.
 The first episode of Film 2010 with Claudia Winkleman aired on Wednesday 13 October at 10:45 pm.

 Regular contributors also included film critics Catherine Bray, Chris Hewitt and Antonia Quirke.

 BBC Radio 5 Live's Mark Kermode had been tipped as a likely successor to Ross for the show.
-However, in March 2010, Kermode said that he han't been contacted about hosting the show which he said "requires a mainstream sensibility", and instead Winkleman was announced as a surprise choice for the presenter's role.
+However, in March 2010, Kermode said that he had not been contacted about hosting the show which he said "requires a mainstream sensibility", and instead Winkleman was announced as a surprise choice for the presenter's role.

 Damon Wise of Empire feared that Winkleman's appointment represented a rejection of film knowledge as a requirement of a host for the show, and that it might foretell the demise of the series in the same manner as Top of the Pops, "another flagship BBC show that was allowed to slide out of existence."

 The Guardian stated, through her recent hosting of Sky Television's coverage of the Oscars, Winkleman had "proved both a passionate and engaging advocate of cinema," while her husband Kris Thykier is a film producer with credits on several mainstream releases.
 She also presents a weekly arts show on BBC Radio 2 on Friday nights, which covers film.

 When the programme returned for a new series in November 2012, it began being referred to in the titles as Film 2012 with Claudia Winkleman and Danny Leigh with Leigh now co-host alongside Winkleman.